phalcon/documentation/docs/db-pagination.md

 **Requirements and limitations:**

 - `cursorColumn` must be a unique, indexed column (typically the primary key).
+- The cursor column must hold numeric values.
+As of 5.15 a non-numeric value (for example a UUID) throws `Phalcon\Paginator\Exceptions\InvalidCursorColumn`; earlier versions cast it to `0` and ended pagination after the first page.
 - Pages must be traversed sequentially; random access is not supported.
 - `getTotalItems()` and `getLast()` always return `0` - no `COUNT(*)` query is issued.
 - Items are returned as an array of associative arrays, not as model objects.